Francis Beckett: Contemporary history

+Plays

 Beckett is also a playwright.
-His first play Sons of Catholic Gentlemen, was performed by LBC in 1997 and won Independent Radio Drama Productions Award.
-His 2012 play The London Spring is portrays a dystopian future where an American tourist discovers that in this London bribery and corruption and mass poverty are everywhere.
+His first play, Sons of Catholic Gentlemen, was performed on LBC radio in 1997 and won Independent Radio Drama Productions Award.
+His 2012 play The London Spring portrays a dystopian future where an American tourist discovers that in this London bribery and corruption and mass poverty are everywhere.
 Michael Billington, in his review in The Guardian, described the play as having a "graphic vividness" but the love story was unbelievable.
 His 2024 play Vodka with Stalin told the life of Rose Cohen, a British suffragist who was murdered in a Stalinist purge in Russia in 1937.
-The same year he wrote Tom Lehrer is Teaching Math and Doesn't Want to Talk to You, which features songs that Tom Lehrer placed in the public domain in 2022.
+In that same year he wrote Tom Lehrer is Teaching Math and Doesn't Want to Talk to You, which features songs that Tom Lehrer placed in the public domain in 2022.
 It was performed at the Upstairs at The Gatehouse theatre in Highgate, London.
-He also edited Third Age Matters, the national magazine published by the University of the Third Age.